-Associate Director of Bands and Instructor of Low Brass
+Associate Professor of Music & Associate Director of Bands, Low Brass

 Cale Self is Associate Professor of Music, Assistant Director of Bands, and Instructor of Euphonium & Tuba at the University of West Georgia in beautiful Carrollton, GA.
 Also serving as the Director of Athletic Bands, Dr. Self directs “The Sound That Lights the South” Marching Band and the “Wolfgang” Basketball Pep Band.
 He also conducts the UWG Symphonic Band, Brass Ensemble, and Tuba Ensemble.